Patty Guggenheim: Career

+In 2025, Guggenheim had a recurring role as Raven in the second season of the Peacock action comedy series Twisted Metal.

 Personal life

 Guggenheim told the media she lives in the old apartment of fellow MCU actor Chris Hemsworth in Los Angeles and still occasionally receives his mail at the address.
-She is a graduate of Indiana University.
+She is a graduate of North Central High School and Indiana University Bloomington.

+She is also the granddaughter of former Indiana Governor Ed Whitcomb.